hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 ## Example

-If the database includes a table `EMPLOYEE` with a few columns, the related DAO can be used to create a table instance to write the query, as shown below:
+If the database includes an `EMPLOYEE` table with a few columns, the related DAO can be used to create a table instance to write the query, as shown below:

 ```java